 National Milk Day is celebrated every year on January 11 to commemorate the invention of the glass milk bottle by Dr. Hervey Thatcher.
-In 1878, first time milk was delivered.
+In 1878, the first time milk was delivered.
 It is considered a day to celebrate the dairy industry and its products and appreciate how much they do for us.

 He patented his invention of the “thatcher’s common sense milk jar shortly after in 1915—a cylindrical bottle with a waxed paper disk fitted into its neck.
 This allowed for convenient handling and transportation of whole milk from farms to consumers, which helped revolutionize the industry.